Bill2462/tinyverse/README.md

-# Tineverse
+# Tinyverse

-Tineverse is a result of a challenge of writing a physics engine in 2 weeks.
+Tinyverse is a result of a challenge of writing a physics engine in 2 weeks.

 # Compiling